WebOrigami/docs/src/content/pattern/serve.md

 functions = js/codeFunctions(deep/serve.js):
 ---

-Displaying our trivial site in the console is fine for debugging, but now that our site is in graph form, we can do much more interesting things with it.
+Displaying a graph in the console is fine for playing around or debugging, but we can do much more interesting things with a graph — like serve it to a web browser.

-We can now create a small server to directly serve this graph.
-This server is built directly on top of Node's `http` API, and requires no framework.

-If we're already using a server like [Express](https://expressjs.com/), it's straightforward to adapt this same idea into a server middleware function that handles a specific portion of a larger site.
+Let's build a small graph server directly on top of Node's `http` API.
+(If we were already using a server like [Express](https://expressjs.com/), it would be straightforward to adapt this same idea into a server middleware function that handles a specific portion of a larger site.)

+Using the Explorable interface to model the graph will let us browse content regardless of how it's stored.

 ## Treat a URL as a series of graph keys

 The first thing is to recognize a URL as a graph traversal.

 We can treat a URL path as a series of keys to follow through a graph.
 Specifically, we convert a string URL path like `/foo/bar` into an array of keys `["foo", "bar"]`.
 If the path ends in a slash like `foo/`, produce the keys `["foo", "index.html"]`.

 ```{{'js'}}
 {{ functions/keysFromUrl }}